Talicia is the first unique

 Rather than having to manage multiple medications with different dosing schedules throughout the day, Talicia combines all three medications into one capsule.

 The medication is dosed as 4 capsules, q8h with food for 14 days.
 Capsules should be swallowed whole with a full glass of water and not chewed or crushed.
 Patients should not take Talicia with alcohol.

 And, because the medications are all together in one pill, patients only need one Rx and will have only one copay.

 - U.S. Food & Drug Administration.
 CFR-Code of Federal Regulations Title 21.
 Section 21CFR317.2.

 Talicia contains omeprazole, a proton pump inhibitor (PPI), amoxicillin, a penicillin-class antibacterial, and rifabutin, a rifamycin antibacterial.
-It is contraindicated in patients with known hypersensitivity to any of these medications, any other components of the formulation, any other beta-lactams or any other rifamycin.
+It is contraindicated in patients with known hypersensitivity to any of these medications, any other components of the formulation, any other beta-lactams or any other rifamycins.

-Talicia is contraindicated in patients receiving rilpivirine-containing products.
+Talicia is contraindicated in patients receiving delavirdine, voriconazole or rilpivirine-containing products.

 Serious and occasionally fatal hypersensitivity reactions have been reported with omeprazole, amoxicillin and rifabutin.

-Clostridioides difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents and may range from mild diarrhea to fatal colitis.
+Clostridioides difficile-associated diarrhea has been reported with use of nearly all antibacterial agents and may range from mild diarrhea to fatal colitis.

-Talicia may reduce the efficacy of hormonal contraceptives.
+Talicia may cause fetal harm and is not recommended for use in pregnancy.
+It may also reduce the efficacy of hormonal contraceptives.
 An additional non-hormonal method of contraception is recommended when taking Talicia.

 Talicia should not be used in patients with hepatic impairment or severe renal impairment.

-Cutaneous lupus erythematosus (CLE) and systemic lupus erythematosus (SLE) have been reported in patients taking PPIs.
+Cutaneous lupus erythematosus and systemic lupus erythematosus have been reported in patients taking PPIs.
 These events have occurred as both new onset and exacerbation of existing autoimmune disease.

 The most common adverse reactions (≥1%) were diarrhea, headache, nausea, abdominal pain, chromaturia, rash, dyspepsia, oropharyngeal pain, vomiting, and vulvovaginal candidiasis.